RevolonGG/rpm-staking/README.md

-# Unipilot Staking
+# RPM Staking

-This repository contains Unipilot staking smart contract.
+This repository contains RPM staking smart contract.

-## UnipilotStaking.sol
+## RPMStaking.sol

-`UnipilotStaking.sol` allows unipilot holders to stake (`stake()`) unipilot tokens to receive rewards (reward token could be WETH or any other ERC-20 token).
+`RPMStaking.sol` allows RPM holders to stake (`stake()`) RPM tokens to receive rewards (reward token could be RPM or any other ERC-20 token).
 Staker can claim rewards (`claim()`).
-Stakers may unstake their unipilot tokens by calling `unstake()`, which will trigger the reward claim as well.
+Stakers may unstake their RPM tokens by calling `unstake()`, which will trigger the reward claim as well.
 For emergency unstake, stakers can call `emergencyUnstake()`, beaware that emergency unstake doesn't trigger reward claim and all your pending reward tokens are lost.

 ## Local deployment